 A wooden coffin with zinc inner case will fulfill requirements.

-Local requirements for the exportation of human remains are as follows:
+Local requirements for the exportation of human remains to the United States are as follows:

 Local requirements for the exportation of ashes are as follows: